Rosetta, Neurosnap SDK, and the Rise of Soft Evaluation

 )

-The exact thresholds are project-specific.
-The point is that the pipeline can combine structural sanity checks, interface geometry, buried surface area, exposed hydrophobic patches, and EvoEF2 scoring before deciding which candidates deserve deeper analysis.
+The specific thresholds are determined by project requirements.
+The essential point is that the pipeline can integrate structural sanity checks, interface geometry, buried surface area, exposed hydrophobic patches, and EvoEF2 scoring to inform decisions about which candidates warrant further analysis.

 Modern design workflows increasingly operate under candidate abundance rather than candidate scarcity.